Yuchi

-The Yuchi people, also spelled Euchee and Uchee, are a Native American tribe based in Oklahoma.
+The Yuchi people are a Native American tribe based in Oklahoma, though their original homeland was in the southeastern United States.

-In the 16th century, Yuchi people lived in the eastern Tennessee River valley in Tennessee.
-In the late 17th century, they moved south to Alabama, Georgia, and South Carolina, settling near the Muscogee Creek people.
-Some also migrated to the panhandle of Florida.
-After suffering many fatalities from epidemic disease and warfare in the 18th century, several surviving Yuchi bands were removed to Indian Territory in the 1830s, together with their allies the Muscogee Creek.
+In the 16th century, the Yuchi lived in the eastern Tennessee River valley.
+By the late 17th century, they had migrated south to Alabama, Georgia, and South Carolina, settling near the Muscogee Creek people.
+Some also migrated to the Florida panhandle.
+After suffering heavy losses from epidemic diseases and warfare in the 18th century, the remaining Yuchi bands were forcibly relocated to Indian Territory in the 1830s, alongside their allies, the Muscogee Creek.

-Today, the Yuchi live primarily in the northeastern Oklahoma area, where many are enrolled citizens of the federally recognized Muscogee (Creek) Nation.
-They maintain a distinct cultural identity, and some speak the Yuchi language, a linguistic isolate.
+Today, the Yuchi primarily reside in northeastern Oklahoma, where many are enrolled citizens of the federally recognized Muscogee (Creek) Nation.
+They continue to maintain a distinct cultural identity, with some members still speaking the Yuchi language, a linguistic isolate.

 Name

 The term Yuchi translated to "over there sit/live" or "situated yonder."
 Their autonym, or name for themselves, Tsoyaha or Coyaha, means "Children of the Sun."
 Their language is an isolate.
 The Shawnee called them Tahokale, and the Cherokee call them Aniyutsi.